 Last updated on November 19th, 2023 at 07:14 am

-Durrells Memorable family real story
+The Durrells family’s real story

-India in the first quarter of the 20th century (1858 – 1947) was ruled by the British Crown, it was known as British Raj, so there were many British military and government officials there.
+India in the first quarter of the 20th century (1858 – 1947) was ruled by the British Crown.
+It was known as British Raj, so there were many British military and government officials there.

-In 1935, the older brother Lawrence marries and along with his wife Nancy moved to Corfu, they lived in a house in Kontokali, north of the town, in Villa Anemogianni.
+In 1935, the older brother Lawrence marries and along with his wife Nancy moved to Corfu.
+They lived in a house in Kontokali, north of the town, in Villa Anemogianni.

-Louisa Durrell, after six difficult years, decides to overcome, gathers her three children (Leslie, Margaret and Gerald) and in 1935 they arrive in Corfu.
+Louisa Durrell, after six difficult years, decides to overcome.
+Gathers her three children (Leslie, Margaret, and Gerald) and in 1935 they arrive in Corfu.

-In Corfu there were and still living a lot of English people, Louisa met one of them, Mr Biller, who has undertaken to help her find a suitable home for the family.
+In Corfu, there were and still living a lot of English people.
+Louisa met one of them, Mr. Biller, who has undertaken to help her find a suitable home for the family.

-Mr. Biller prepared a list of about 10 houses and started with Mrs Durrell to check them to find the best one.
+Mr. Biller prepared a list of about 10 houses and started with Mrs. Durrell to check them to find the best one.

 -And finally, Mrs. Durrell, can you tell me what exactly are you looking for and why did not you like any of what we saw?